pedrogodri/java-school/README.md

 # java
-this repository is directed to java poo exercises
+this repository is directed to java poo exercises to school